Gulmohar (2023 film)

+At the 2023 Filmfare OTT Awards, Gulmohar received 14 nominations won 3 awards, including Best Actress in a Web Original Film (Critics) (Tagore) and Best Supporting Actor in a Web Original Film (Sharma).
+At the 70th National Film Awards, the film won the Best Feature Film in Hindi, Best Screenplay (Dialogues) (Mukherjee and Chittella), and Special Mention (feature film) (Bajpayee).

 Plot

 The Batra family has been living in a house named "Gulmohar" for many decades.
 As their Gulmohar villa is being brought down to give way to a high rise, the family meets up for one last party before the packers and movers take over.
 However, over the course of ghazal and gossip, the discordant notes in their relationships get exposed and one gets sucked into their tumultuous present and turbulent past.
 The postcards of memories are riddled with cryptic messages on the destiny.